Politics & Government

 “From the inception, we knew that we weren’t going to get a lot of federal funding,” Antezana says.
 “Trump has really criminalized a lot of the areas that we support, including undocumented families.”

 “Our message is that we need to stand in solidarity.
-We live in a monumental time right now,” Antezana said.
+We live in a monumental time right now,” Antezana says.
 “What we will continue to push for is a philanthropic sector that stands in solidarity with immigrant-serving organizations at times like these.”

 GET MORE COVERAGE LIKE THIS